merginit/merginit.com/src/lib/blog/posts/01082025-47-open-source-licenses-2025.md

 ---
-title: 'Complete Guide to All 47 Open Source Licenses | Choose the Right One in 2025'
+title: '47 Open Source Licenses: Complete Guide (2025)'
-description: 'Comprehensive guide to all 47 open source licenses from ChooseALicense.com.
-Compare MIT, GPL, Apache, BSD licenses with clear usage recommendations and examples.'
+description: 'Compare all 47 open source licenses with MIT, GPL, Apache and BSD summaries, plus when to use each.
+Choose the right license for your project in 2025.'
 date: '2025-08-01'
 categories:
   - open-source